mezzolite/react-crud-frontend/README.md

 </p>
 </details>

+**PART II**

-Pass state to AdoptableDogs component as props.
+1. Pass state to AdoptableDogs component as props.
 Iterate through props in AdoptableDogs component to return an array of DogCard components.
 Give each dog card a key and a dog prop.
 Render DogCards in the Adoptable Dogs section in the browser.

 <details>
 <summary>SHOW CODE</summary>